tethysplatform/tethys/docs/supplementary/optional_features.rst

 Persistent Stores
 -----------------

-Enable apps to define and use persistent stores.
+Enables apps to define and use persistent stores.

 **dependencies**
     - ``sqlalchemy<2``